1960 Pittsburgh Steelers season

 The 1960 Pittsburgh Steelers season was the franchise's 28th in the National Football League.
-They compiled a 5–6–1 record and a fifth-place finish under head coach Buddy Parker while playing their home games at Forbes Field.
+They compiled a 5–6–1 record and a fifth-place finish under head coach Buddy Parker while playing their home games at Forbes Field and Pitt Stadium.

 Preseason

 Among the Steelers' preseason games in 1960 was an exhibition match with the Toronto Argonauts of the Canadian Football League; the Steelers won handily, 43–16.
-Forty-eight years later, the Steelers will return to Toronto to face the Buffalo Bills as the first game in the Toronto Series.
+Forty-eight years later, the Steelers returned to Toronto to face the Buffalo Bills as the first game in the Toronto Series, played on August 14th, 2008, and in which the Steelers lost to the Bills by a score of 24–21.